Giving a Hoot: What we can do to save these unique owls - NewsBreak

 Jeanie Carl with the Carbon County Environmental Education Center says that this is an increasing problem.‘Project Turkey’: More than 300 Monroe County families to receive free Thanksgiving meals

 “What is the habitat?
 Food, water, shelter, space.
 All the things that are required.
-So when those things change, obviously that’s gonna affect the animals,” Carl said.
+So when those things change, obviously that’s going to affect the animals,” Carl said.

-While the recent decision is likely great news, the spotted owl faces an invasive species that are quite common here in the Northeast, the Barred Owl
+While the recent decision is likely great news, the Spotted Owl faces an invasive species that are quite common in the northeast, the Barred Owl.

 “When you have a new species coming into an area, they are territorial.
 They’re just like us where we have our homes and our real estate.
 We don’t want to give that up.
 So it does put those animals under stress,” Carl explained.